microsoft/Codex-CLI/README.md

 ## Troubleshooting

 Use `DEBUG_MODE` to use a terminal input instead of the stdin and debug the code.
 This is useful when adding new commands.

+Sometimes `openai` will throws errors that aren't caught by the tool, you can add a catch block at the end of `codex_query.py` for that exception and print a custom error message.